Cameron Nordli-Kelemeti

 Cameron Nordli-Kelemeti (born 20 September 1999) is a Fijian rugby union player.
 His primary position is scrum half.

 He has previously played for Newcastle Falcons and Jersey Reds.

-He would sign in the New England Free jacks in 2024.
-Being part of to championship teams in 2024 and 2025.
+He would sign for the New England Free Jacks in 2024, being part of two championship teams in 2024 and 2025.

 Early life

 Nordli-Kelemeti was born in Fiji, he was raised by his grandmother after his mother died when he was six years-old.
 Initially educated at LDS Primary school in Suva, at 11 he moved to Terrington Hall Prep School in North Yorkshire, England, on a scholarship.
 He then attended Durham School and after playing for Newcastle Falcons' under 18s he signed a full time contract with Newcastle in February 2018.

 Career

 In November 2018 he made his first team debut for Newcastle as a substitute in a Premiership Rugby Cup win away to Harlequins.
 In February 2021, he joined Jersey Reds on loan in the RFU Championship, playing three times.
 His league debut for Newcastle came in 2021, as a replacement again against Harlequins.

 In October 2023, he was signed by New England Free Jacks.
 He made 14 appearances during the 2024 season.
 The following year he would be a bigger role in the lineup appearing in 15 games and scoring 25 points winning a second straight MLR championship.

+On 4 December 2025, Nordli-Kelemeti returns to England to sign a short-term contract with Doncaster Knights in the Champ Rugby for the rest of the 2025–26 season.